 - CT scan, to check your bones and joints.

-- X-rays, to measure the extent of arthritis or injuries to the vertebrae.
+- X-rays, to check for arthritis or injuries to the bones of the spine (vertebrae).

 - Bone scan, to rule out cancer and other bone diseases.

 - Electromyogram and nerve conduction tests, to see if other problems may be causing or adding to your symptoms.

 Your doctor may try nonsurgical treatment, such as pain-relieving medicines, exercise, and physical therapy, for a period of time before ordering imaging tests.
 If treatment works, you may not need tests.

 Treatments for lumbar spinal stenosis include:

 - This includes stretching and strength exercises that may reduce pain and other symptoms.

 - If other nonsurgical treatments haven't worked, these shots are sometimes tried to help leg pain by reducing inflammation in the nerve root.
 They may work for some people.
 But they may work for only a short time.

 - Surgery to relieve pressure on the nerve roots.

 - Unless the symptoms are disabling, most people with lumbar spinal stenosis don't need surgery.
 Surgery is most often used to relieve pain, numbness, or weakness in the legs.